astronomer/docs/learn/connections.md

 - Airflow UI: You can test many types of Airflow connections directly from the UI using the **Test** button on the **Connections** page.
 See [Defining connections in the Airflow UI](#defining-connections-in-the-airflow-ui).
 - Airflow REST API: The Airflow REST API offers the [`connections/test` endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/test_connection) to test connections.
 This is the same endpoint that the Airflow UI uses to test connections.
-- Airflow CLI: As of Airflow 2.6, you can test a connection from the [Airflow CLI](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html) using `airflow connections test <conn_id>`.
+- Airflow CLI: You can test a connection from the [Airflow CLI](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html) using `airflow connections test <conn_id>`, if you have [`test_connection`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#test-connection) enabled in the Airflow config.
 If you use the Astro CLI, you can access this command by running `astro dev run connections test <conn_id>`.

 :::note